Can I Update My Education Details with My Employer Before a Job Change?

 Satish Iyer (Insurance Expert)

-As per the industry norms (not compulsory), you should get your education details updated even with your current employer.
-Kindly note that since you have completed the MBA course, it may even let you bargain internally for a better post and salary.
-Look at that as a first option rather than moving (if not satisfied with the job; that is a different issue).
+As per industry norms (though not compulsory), you should update your educational details with your current employer.
+Since you have completed the MBA course, this could allow you to negotiate internally for a better position and salary.
+Consider this as a first option rather than moving, unless you are dissatisfied with the job, which is a different issue.

 Even if you don't update your current employer, it won't matter.
-The education certificate verification is done at the university level and not the company level.
+The education certificate verification is conducted at the university level, not the company level.

 Hope that answers your query.